Whether inmate mentally fit for execution could cause delay

 Legal standards as to whether someone has a rational understanding of why an execution is taking place can be complex, Dunham explained.

 “I could say I was Napoleon,” he said.
-“But if say I understand that Napoleon was sentenced to death for a crime and is being executed for it — that could allow the execution to go ahead.”
+“But if I say I understand that Napoleon was sentenced to death for a crime and is being executed for it — that could allow the execution to go ahead.”

 Purkey’s mental issues go beyond Alzheimer’s, his lawyers have said.
 They say he was subject to sexual and mental abuse as a child and, at 14, was diagnosed with schizophrenia, bipolar disorder, major depression, and psychosis.